 Welcome to Style Spotting, a recurring column highlighting unique clothing and accessories worn by some of the most stylish men we know.
 This week: John Mayer’s custom L.L.Bean hat.
+If you're visiting to learn more about the L.L.Bean jacket Mayer shared on Instagram, read this story.

 Real life guitar hero and style god John Mayer was out and about the other day decked head-to-toe in fresh gear.
 Frequently seen wearing Visvim and Kapital, the Grammy-award-winning artist's love of Japanese designers is well-documented.